backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/RDS Read Replica & Multi AZ.md

 > [!important]- The standby database in Multi AZ is *not used for scaling*. **No one can read to it or write to it**.
 It is just here as a failover.
 > Remember *high-availability feature is not a scaling solution for read-only scenarios*; you cannot use a standby replica to serve read traffic.
 To service read-only traffic, you should use a Read Replica.

-- With Multi AZ we get increased database availability in case of system upgrades like OS patching or DB instance scaling.
+- With Multi AZ we get increased database availability in case of system upgrades like OS/security patching or DB instance scaling.
+If you are using a *non Multi AZ* instance then *security/OS patching will cause a downtime*.

 > [!question]- Why not use Read Replica for disaster recovery?
 > Read replicas can be setup in a different AZ for disaster recovery.
 Although you can promote a read replica, its *asynchronous replication might not provide you the latest version of your database*. **Always go for multi AZ for disaster recovery**.